n1t5ua5/mls-monitor/README.md

 - Run docker exec -it mls-monitor-inventory-api-1 bash
 - Run python manage.py loaddata products.json
 - Exit the container's CLI & the MLS Monitor is yours
+- View journals folder for additional instructions on adding / committing etc.
-- But you must request access to the values inside our .env file (i.e. API_KEY) or create your own .env file
+- You must request access to the values inside our .env file (i.e. API_KEY) or create your own .env file
 - In any event, please add an .md file in the journals folder using your first name as the title & document any changes

 CONFIGURATION: Use SwaggerAPI to ensure everything works properly.